JackCooper666/learning-note/hardware/RTK/ublox/zed f9p/Ublox F9P on Windows And Ros2.md

 ###### 3.6.2 Current issues
 1. The RTK localization will fail down when the movement is too fast.
 2. The RTK cannot get the fix status.

+## 3.7 Possible Solution
+1. We have asked the Sparkfun for technical support
+2. We will try the Wheeltech N100 RTK localization system as an alternative.